Viewing and Downloading Slow Query Logs

 - On the Statistics page, only one of the SQL statements of the same type is displayed as an example.
 For example, if two select sleep(N) statements, select sleep(1) and select sleep(2), are executed in sequence, only select sleep(1) will be displayed.

-- However, if Show Original Logs is enabled, all of the slow SQL statements are displayed.
+- If Show Original Logs is enabled, all of the slow SQL statements are displayed.
 For example, if select sleep(1) and select sleep(2) are executed in sequence, both of them will be displayed.

-- No. and Ratio of SQL Executions indicates the ratio of the slow executions to the total executions of the SQL statement.
+- No. and Ratio of SQL Executions shows the ratio of the slow executions to the total executions of the SQL statement.

-- On the Statistics page, only the latest 5,000 slow SQL statements within a specified period are analyzed.
+- On the Statistics page, only the latest 5,000 slow SQL queries within a specified period are analyzed.

-- You can filter slow log statistics by database name (which cannot contain any special characters), statement type, or time period.
+- You can filter slow log statistics by specifying a database name (which cannot contain any special characters), statement type, or time period.
 The database name supports only exact search.

 You can download a log file that is not larger than 40 MB directly from the console.
 The time range is calculated from the time you download the file back to the time when the accumulated file size reaches 40 MB.